 We operate an open door policy and can provide a range of support services, whether this is just a brief chat, a counselling referral or support with university and careers advice.

-Tutor Team & Post-18 Support
+The Tutor Team

-The college tutor will be responsible for monitoring your attendance and progress during your two years at BHC.
-Your tutor is normally your first person to contact via email or in person if you are in need of support.
-Your college tutor will also deliver a comprehensive tutor programme in order to prepare you for your next steps after college whether this is university, apprenticeships or full time work.
-They lead the UCAS application process offering one to one personal statement support sessions and providing expertly written references.
+You will be linked to a college tutor group and where possible, be placed with a tutor who is a subject specialist in one of your chosen courses.
+The college tutor will monitor your attendance and progress during your two years at BHC.
+Your tutor is normally the first person to contact if you are in need of support.
+They will deliver a comprehensive tutor programme in order to prepare you for your next steps after college whether this is university, apprenticeships or full time work.
+They will also lead you though the UCAS application process.
+At BHC, the Tutor Team is one of our greatest strengths as we will get to know you and you will get to know us.

 Safeguarding